The Soccer Mom Blog

 Instructions

-• Preheat oven to 350°F and line a baking sheet with parchment paper.
+• Line a baking sheet with parchment paper.
 Mix one tablespoon of ground cinnamon and 4 tablespoons of sugar together and set aside.

 • In a large mixing bowl, cream together softened butter and sugar until light and fluffy.